Looking for the best sleeping bag to keep you warm when you wild camp?

 I have no affiliation with AlpKit, they just sell great stuff!

-The Skyehigh 1000 was always too hot in the coldest of summer UK nights for me so I end up sweating, which will cause discomfort and next day make you cold.
+The Skyehigh 1000 was always too hot in the coldest of summer UK nights for me so I end up sweating, which will cause discomfort and by the time you get up, make you cold.

-Feel free to comment mentioning what keeps YOU warm in Winter but please include the EN comfort rating for comparison (not Leeds).
+Feel free to comment mentioning what keeps YOU warm in Winter but please include the comfort rating for comparison.